maorbrantz/aws-tools-and-guides/README.md

 ### 🔹 AWS CLI Commands
 - A collection of useful AWS CLI commands for quick reference.
 - Examples: EC2 instance management, S3 operations, IAM role assignments.

-## 📝 Contribution
-Contributions are welcome!
-If you have useful scripts, guides, or templates, feel free to submit a pull request.

-## 📜 License
-This repository is licensed under the MIT License.

 ---